cliosight/Docs/README.md

 ## JSON body a Form <a name="form"></a>
 A form can be embedded into another application with the help of an https URL.
-It can have sub-forms or reports and supports all basic input elements used in an HTML.
+It can have sub-forms and reports and supports all basic input elements used in any HTML.
 The URL format of a form is https://demo.cliosight.com/app/forms/serial-number/show?noNavbar=true
 ```css
 {
    "datasource_id": <int-datasource-id>,